+Do you think I will win the lotto?
 This might seem like a crazy thing to write about, especially considering the fact that I advocate investing in long-term investments (such as my ETF investments) and I’m generally not a risk taker.
 But this is real life!

-My lotto experiment
+My National Lottery experiment

-I have decided to play R100 on a standard Lotto “quick pick” ticket at the beginning of each month and track my winnings (if any) and also compare this to having saved my money in a bank account and earned 5%.
-Im only going to do this for 12 months as I don’t really feel that lucky and I don’t particularly advocate this as a good idea.
+I decided to play R100 on a standard Lotto “quick pick” ticket at the beginning of each month and track my winnings (if any) and also compare this to having saved my money in a bank account and earned 5%.
+I’m only going to do this for 12 months as I don’t really feel that lucky and I don’t particularly advocate this as a good idea.

-Not a great lotto experiment so far!
+Not a great lotto experiment!

-The alluring factor of the lotto is that “unknown” excitement of “what if“.
+The excitement of the “what if“.